 Audience and situation.
 Early in the process, define the audience and situation of your instructions.
 Remember that defining an audience means defining its level of familiarity with the topic as well as other such details.
 See the discussion of audiences and steps to use in defining audiences.

 Most importantly, if you are in a writing course, you'll need to write a description of your audience and attach that to your instructions.
 This will enable your instructor to assess your instructions in terms of their rightness for the intended audience.
-And remember too that in this technical-writing course it is preferable to write for nonspecialist audiences—this is much more of a challenge to you as a writer.
+And remember too that in a technical-writing course it is preferable to write for nonspecialist audiences—much more of a challenge to you as a writer.

 Number of tasks.
 How many tasks are there in the procedure you are writing about?
 Let's use the term procedure to refer to the whole set of activities your instructions are intended to discuss.
 A task is a semi-independent group of actions within the procedure: for example, setting the clock on a microwave oven is one task in the big overall procedure of operating a microwave oven.